- The built-in telephony in Microsoft Teams – and its respective Calling Plans – often don’t meet the needs of enterprise users.

 - Direct routing connects third-party telephony carriers into Microsoft Teams.

 - From out-the-box deployment to 99.999% uptime SLA, here are a few reasons to consider RingCentral Cloud PBX for your Microsoft Teams direct routing.

-Yet, when it comes to connecting with colleagues and customers, phone calls still reign supreme.
-In fact, phone calls rank as the second most popular choice for internal and external communication, right behind email for most.
+Yet when it comes to connecting with colleagues and customers, phone calls still reign supreme.
+In fact, recent research showed that 90% of business leaders still prefer phone over other communication tools.

 This brings us to Microsoft Teams and its native voice services.
 Many businesses choose Microsoft Teams for its suite of communication tools, including messaging and video.
 The problem is, their phone features leave a lot to be desired for many enterprise users.
 So much so that businesses might seek other options to Microsoft’s own Calling Plans.